explodes/dog/README.md

 Chip/Matter, maybe Zigbee?
 You get the idea.

-Now that the proof of concept has been established, the hardcoded technologies should be adapted to a more plug and play style to allow 3rd party packages to plug in their connection strategies and to remove dependency bloat from strategies that aren't desired.
+Now that the proof of concept has been established, the hardcoded technologies should be adapted to a more plug and play style to allow 3rd party packages to plug in their connection strategies as separate dependencies.

 ### Dog

-The `dog` module itself includes a pattern for connection devices that allows for returning control back to the user.
+The `dog` module itself includes a pattern that allows for returning control back to the user while discovery or establishing a connection.
 This enables user interaction between any step, vital or not, such as:

 - Finding a client or server
 - Prompting to begin Bluetooth pairing